-Who’s the winner with this new policy?
+Who’s the winner of this new policy?

 Google is definitely a winner since they can provide a better user experience.
 But there’s also a fine line when it comes to “third parties” (agents?) who can access that information.
 Can you imagine how valuable private information can be for advertisers?
 For once, imagine that you are a massage therapist who wants to have your ads displayed to people who are interested in massage.
 They would be interested in my profile since they would have known that I watched a lot of massage videos on youtube.

 So here’s how to clear Google history

 Remember, I’m not talking about the history that your browser is keeping.
 I’m talking about the history that Google keeps on its servers about whatever you did on the internet that is Google-related: searches, videos you watched and so on and so forth.

 2. Head to the address of the Web History: https://www.google.com/history.

 4. Confirm with OK.

 For Youtube history: